 The next year, Richard and Berengaria celebrated their wedding in Limassol.
 During the festivity, they drank Commandaria wine.
 And the English king enjoyed it so much that he praised it as the “wine of kings and king of wines”.

-Just weeks later, the crusaders continued their campaign, heading towards Syria.
+Just weeks later, the crusaders continued their campaign, heading toward Syria.
 Richard sold Cyprus to the Knights Templar, who resold it to the French knight Guy of Lusignan.
-But they kept a feudal estate at Kolossi, a village in the outskirts of Limassol.
+But they kept a feudal estate at Kolossi, a village on the outskirts of Limassol.
 This estate was called “La Grande Commanderie” (English: the great commandery) to distinguish it from two smaller outposts on the island.

 On their land, the templars started producing large quantities of wine and exported it to Europe’s royal houses.
 Due to their estate’s name, the wine became famous as “Commandaria”.
-Over the centuries, the production volumes and export numbers increased.
-During the reign of Queen Elizabeth I. in the 16th century, the sweet Cypriot wine was one of the most popular wines of Europe.
+Over the centuries, production volumes and export numbers increased.
+During the reign of Queen Elizabeth I. in the 16th century, the sweet Cypriot wine was one of the most popular wines in Europe.

 But with the Turkish invasion of Cyprus in 1571, vintners faced severe obstacles.
 Massive taxation by the new rulers made the wine business unprofitable for about 300 years.
 Logically, the production levels declined massively during that time.

 When the British took over the island’s administration in 1871, wine producers tried a comeback.
-But other sweet dessert wines such as Sherry and Port had gained significant market shares in the meanwhile.
-And the wine from Cyprus couldn’t make it back to the old fame.
+But meanwhile, other sweet dessert wines such as Sherry and Port had gained significant market shares.
+And the wine from Cyprus could not make it back to its old fame.

 In 1960, Cyprus became an independent republic.
 Since then, many efforts have been put into production processes and marketing.
 Vintners founded numerous small wineries with a focus on high-quality wines.
 And the Commandaria region even got a protected DOC status with its own production rules.
-While output numbers significantly increased in the 2000s, the Cypriot wine still is little known among wine lovers.
+While output numbers significantly increased in the 2000s, this Cypriot wine still is little known among wine lovers.